MeoMix/StreamusChromeExtension/README.md

 Overview
 ========

-This is the repository for Streamus.
+This is the repository for Streamus the browser extension.
 The server and website are located elsewhere:

 * [Server](https://github.com/MeoMix/StreamusServer)
 * [Website](https://github.com/MeoMix/StreamusWebsite)